 Finding real results in the state databases requires a knowledge of the laws Arizona has regarding background checks, but also how to search for the right records for the right type of search.
 For example, to comply with federal regulations, daycare providers must run complete fingerprint background checks on all employees and any volunteers who are over the age of 16.
 These type of laws help ensure the safety of vulnerable populations, such as children.

-Likewise, all professional background checks (like those done for residency and tenants, employment, a nanny background check or any legal vetting process) require consent of the person being searched, in writing, and usually a social security number.
-This is especially true for name-based (level 1 background checks) since those don’t use fingerprints.
+Likewise, all professional background checks (like those done for residency and tenants, employment, a nanny screening process, or any legal vetting process) require the consent of the person being searched, in writing, and usually a social security number.
+This is especially true for name-based (entry-level positions background investigations) since those don’t use fingerprints.

 When searching public records for personal reasons, such as doing a dating background check or investigating the person who lives down the street, these can be performed without permission, but the results can be less than accurate unless users know the middle name or birthday of the person.